matloff/FarewellAddress/Address.md

 research and in writing books and software--but I hope some will find it interesting, maybe surprising, and possibly useful.

+I'll touch on the following:

+* family background and my formative years

+then present some thoughts--dare
+I call them
-I'll give an overview of my history, then present some thoughts--dare I call them "recommendations"?--on subjects such as:
+* some "recommendations," on subjects such as:

-* teaching and research on computer science and statistics
+- teaching and research on computer science and statistics

-* school admissions policies
+- school admissions policies

-* K-12 math education
+- K-12 math education

 # Formative Years